 - Residential Heating and Cooling

 - Commercial Heating and Cooling

 - Customer Service and Communication

 - And More!

 Our HVAC/R training program is offered at our Lorain County campus.
-In order to best accommodate our students’ busy lives, we offer day and night scheduling options.
-We do our best to work with students who have other jobs or commitments throughout the week.
+To best accommodate our students’ busy lives, we offer day and night scheduling options.
+We do our best to work with college students with other jobs or commitments throughout the week.
 Our college campuses are friendly and professional learning environments meant to improve your chances for professional success.

-At the end of Ohio Business College’s HVAC/R diploma program, you will be able to put your skills to use in an entry-level role as an HVAC/R technician.
+At the end of Ohio Business College’s HVAC/R diploma program, you can put your skills to use in an entry-level role as an HVAC/R technician.
 You can then work your way up to the ranks of a journeyman after learning the trade on the job from experienced professionals.
-OBC’s HVAC/R diploma program will equip you with skills that will last over the course of a career in the HVAC/R field.
-We offer career search and training to students in all programs.
+OBC’s HVAC/R diploma program will equip you with skills that will last throughout a career in the HVAC/R field.
+We offer career search and training to college students in all programs.